Diabetes and Obesity CARE Council Logo

 In the News

-Julio Rosenstock, MD, and Juan Frias, MD, were featured prominently throughout the American Diabetes Association (ADA) 83rd Scientific Sessions.
-The prolific researchers also had findings simultaneously published in the New England Journal of Medicine and The Lancet.
-Dr. Rosenstock is the lead investigator for Novo Nordisk’s ONWARDS 1 program exploring the first investigational once-weekly insulin.
-“In ONWARDS 1, insulin icodec allowed people to spend significantly more Time in Range, with comparable Time below Range vs. once-daily basal insulin glargine U100,” … Read more
+Julio Rosenstock, MD, has his work spotlighted as the feature article on the New England Journal of Medicine’s homepage.
+Serving as the lead investigator for Novo Nordisk’s ONWARDS 1 program, Dr. Rosenstock has made remarkable strides in exploring what could be the world’s first once-weekly basal insulin.
+“In ONWARDS 1, insulin icodec allowed people to spend significantly more Time in Range, with comparable Time below Range vs. once-daily basal insulin glargine U100,” said Dr. Rosenstock.
+“A once-weekly basal insulin has … Read more

 Let's talk about your next trial